rotationalio/rotational.io/content/en/blog/2023-02-07-building-a-raft-part-3.md

 #### 1. Vote "no" if the candidate is behind

 Just like in `AppendEntries`, we first need to check if the candidate has an up-to-date term.
-If a candidate requesting a vote has a term less than the recipient's term, that candidate is not up-to-date with the rest of the cluster, and should be denied the vote.
+If the candidate requesting the vote has a term less than the recipient's term, that candidate is not up-to-date with the rest of the cluster, and should be denied the vote.
+On the other hand if the candidate has a term greater than ours, we should ensure that we are a follower and reset our election timeout since we know there is a node in the cluster more up to date.

 #### 2. Vote "yes" if the candidate is ahead or even (but only vote once!)